Barabari-Project/Samvad-Sathi-AI/genAI/Audio analysis/output.md

 * **Speech Rate and Pacing:**
     * The pacing is **clear and steady**.
 The speaker articulates at a normal rate (`VoicedSegmentsPerSec`: 2.35), with a fairly even balance between spoken phrases and short pauses.
 This suggests a fluid delivery without noticeable rushing or long hesitations.

-**In summary: The speaker sounds like a man with a deep, slightly breathy voice who speaks clearly and confidently, using dynamic changes in volume to engage the listener.**
+**In summary: The speaker sounds like a man with a deep, slightly breathy voice who speaks clearly and confidently, using dynamic changes in volume to engage the listener.

+**Takeaways from the meeting 👉💬
+[ ] Explore ways to improve the prompting and feedback generation using the extracted audio and text features.
+(Ahan M R) [ ] Benchmark the current performance of the tool and identify areas for improvement.
+(Smit Shah) [ ] Finalize the MVP/POC version of the tool and plan for the next phase of development.
+(Drumil Akhenia)